-- a) a copy of the Minutes must be delivered to each Councillor no later than 72 hours before the next Meeting; - b) if no Councillor indicates opposition, the Minutes must be declared to be confirmed; - c) subject to clause 18, if a Councillor indicates opposition to the Minutes: - i. he or she they must specify the item(s) to which he or she they objects;

-- ii. the objected item(s) must be considered separately and in the order in which they appear in the Minutes; - iii. the Councillor objecting must move accordingly without speaking to the motion; - iv. the motion must be seconded; - v. the Chairperson must ask:
+- a) a copy of the Minutes must be delivered to each Councillor no later than 72 hours before the next Meeting; - b) if no Councillor indicates opposition, the Minutes must be declared to be confirmed; - c) subject to clause 18, if a Councillor indicates opposition to the Minutes: - they must specify the item(s) to which they object; - ii. the objected item(s) must be considered separately and in the order in which they appear in the Minutes; - iii. the Councillor objecting must move accordingly without speaking to the motion; - iv. the motion must be seconded; - v. the Chairperson must ask: